Allen-Synthesis/EuroPi/software/contrib/bernoulli_gates.md

 Knob 1 adjusts the probability of the Bernoulli gate 1, and Knob 2 adjusts the probability of the Bernoulli gate 2.

-Button 1 switches the mode of gate 1 between trigger mode, toggle mode, and latch mode (gate mode), and Button 2 switches the mode of gate 2 between trigger mode, toggle mode, and latch mode (gate mode).
+Button 1 switches the mode of gate 1 between trigger mode, toggle mode, and gate mode (latch mode), and Button 2 switches the mode of gate 2 between trigger mode, toggle mode, and gate mode (latch mode).

 ### Tigger mode (Tr)

 When the **trigger mode** is enabled, an output A/B changes to +5V for 10ms every time they are activated by the corresponding Bernoulli gate.

-### Gate mode/Latch mode (L)
+### Gate mode/Latch mode (G)

 When the **gate mode** is enabled, an output A/B stays at +5V until the other output gets activated.